 Climate Jersey twitter

 You don't need any special equipment to clean a beach, other than something to put the rubbish in.
 Most people use gloves eg gardening gloves.

 You'll need a first aid kit and access to some fresh drinking water.

 It is unlikely that you would find any sharp objects eg needles when you are cleaning a beach.
 But it's a good idea to get a sharps box for the event just in case.
 You can get a sharps box from a pharmacy.

 Getting rid of the litter you collect

-Email the cleaning team in Growth, Housing and Environment before your clean, so that they know if there will be extra waste to collect.
+Email the cleaning team in Infrastructure, Housing and Environment before your clean, so that they know if there will be extra waste to collect.
 They will want to know your start and end point and where you'd like the litter collected from.

 If you are separating recyclable waste you will need to take that away for recycling.